hadighasemizadeh/C_Sharp/README.md

 		through this script, user can create three different products for two different company.
 The key feature here is, it is extremely easy to add more customer and products without changing the base code.

+	# Builder
+		1-BuildComputer: this design pattern facilitate the process of building new item for new user. it increase the code maintainability. through this script, user can build two types of Computer based on given computer configuration.